balderdashy/sails/sails-docs/README.md

 We welcome your help!
 Please send a pull request to **master** with corrections/additions and they'll be double-checked and merged as soon as possible.

 Secondly, we are open to suggestions about the process we're using to manage our documentation, and to work with the community in general.
-Please post to the Google Group with your ideas- or if you're interested in helping directly, contact @fancydoilies, @rudeboot, or @mikermcneil on Twitter.
+Please post to the Google Group with your ideas- or if you're interested in helping directly, contact @fancydoilies, @aaaaanxiety, or @mikermcneil on Twitter.

 #### What branch should I edit?

 <!-- As we get closer to releasing a newer version of Sails, we ask that all pull requests be made to the `1.0` branch, since that content will soon replace the 0.12 docs on the main website.
 The only exception is if you are documenting something that isn't relevant for Sails v1. -->

-To make an edit that is relevant for the latest stable version of Sails (i.e. the version on [NPM](npmjs.org/package/sails)), you'll want to edit the `master` branch of _this_ repo (what you see in the sails-docs repo by default).
+To make an edit that is relevant for the latest stable version of Sails (i.e. the version on [NPM](npmjs.org/package/sails)), you'll want to edit the `master` branch of _this_ repo (what you see in the /sails-docs folder of the sails repo by default).
 The Sails core team merges master into the appropriate branch for the latest stable release of Sails, and then deploys that to sailsjs.com about once per week.

 <!-- That depends on what kind of edit you are making.
 Most often, you'll be making an edit that is relevant for the latest stable version of Sails (i.e. the version on [NPM](npmjs.org/package/sails)) and so you'll want to edit the `master` branch of _this_ repo (what you see in the sails-docs repo by default).
 The docs team merges master into the appropriate branch for the latest stable release of Sails, and then deploys that to sailsjs.com about once per week.